Transplant Services

 What is a Lung Transplant?

-A lung transplant is a procedure to surgically replace a patient’s diseased lung(s) with healthy donated lung(s) from another individual.
-A lung transplant is performed in patients who cannot be successfully treated using medications, have previously undergone other treatment methods without success, and have a short life expectancy without a lung transplant.
+A lung transplant is a surgical procedure to replace a patient’s diseased lung(s) with healthy donated lung(s) from another individual.
+It is considered for patients with advanced lung diseases who have not responded to other treatments and face a limited life expectancy without the transplant.

 What Conditions are Treated by a Lung Transplant?